 Most traditional checking accounts have a monthly service fee.
 There are typically ways to waive the monthly service fee on a checking account if you meet certain requirements.
-There may be other fees for things like out-of-network ATMs, checks and overdraft charges.
+There may be other fees for things like out-of-network ATMs, checks and overdrafts.

 Some pros include:

 - Not all accounts require a minimum balance to open or maintain the account.
 Most traditional checking accounts have a monthly service fee.
-There are typically ways to waive the monthly service fee on a checking account if you meet certain requirements.
+There may be ways to waive the monthly service fee on a checking account if you meet certain requirements.